pchain-org/pchain-guide/pchaindoc/source/introduction/staking.rst

 Preparation
 -----------

-Currently, you can swap native PI via `weekly token swap application <https://pchain.org/applytokenswap>`_ before public token swap released.
-After swap, you can only check your balance via PCHAIN wallet.
+Currently, you can swap native PI via :ref:`token swap on PIWallet<Token Swap>`.

 -------------------